 When deficiencies are noted during an inspection, corrective actions shall be performed as soon as feasible.
 A record of corrective and maintenance activities shall be kept.
-This record shall include the dates and party completing the activities.
+This record shall include the dates activities were completed and party completing the activities, and any recordings or imagery.